ianyepan/ianyepan.github.io/_posts/2026-06-07-emacs-in-pop-culture.md

 trouble with some real gangsters.

-In a scene where one of them is having difficulty breaking through a firewall, the other suggested, "Have you tried Emacs through sendmail?"
-Now maybe my hacking skills are too amateur for these two, but I'm not quite sure what that dialogue is supposed to mean.
+In a scene where one of them is having difficulty breaking through a firewall, the other suggested, "*Have you tried Emacs through sendmail?*" Now maybe my hacking skills are too amateur for these two, but I'm not quite sure what that dialogue is supposed to mean.
 Emacs surely can send mail via sendmail, but that's just ... sending an email, not some firewall penetration technique.
 Historically speaking, sendmail does have a reputation of being vulnerable, perhaps the writer was referring to this.
-It's also possible that the English subtitles didn't do the best job in translating the original Polish dialogue.
+It's also possible that the English subtitles didn't do the best job translating the original Polish dialogue.

 ![Haker Emacs](/images/haker-emacs.png){: width="90%"}